aman-saha/sudoku-nba/README.md

 # sudoku-nba
-#Play Sudoku and have fun
+Play Sudoku and have fun!